Learning to Plan with Natural Language: Introduction

+We can employ human experts to write high-quality task plans for solving complex tasks.
+However, writing a task plan by humans is hard and expensive.
+To automatize this, We can prompt the LLM to generate the task plan and then use it to guide the test inference.
+However, LLMs may generate errors or incomplete steps in the plan without the supervision of feedback.
+To address the problem, in this paper, we propose the learning to plan method, which automatically learns the task plan containing step-by-step solutions and behavioral instructions by iteratively prompting the LLM to solve the errors. { We present the task plan learned by our method in Table~\ref{tab.illustration}.
+In contrast to the task instruction, our task plan contains multiple step-by-step solutions.
+In comparison to the specific solution, our task plan comprises general solutions that can guide the LLM to solve all task samples.

+Specifically, we first collect the wrong samples that can not be solved with the guidance of the current task plan.
+This step is called the \textbf{finding wrong samples with current task plan} step. ~Next, in the \textbf{computing plan update} step, we prompt the LLM to generate multiple new step-by-step solutions for solving wrong samples and samples similar to them.
+We choose the solution that achieves the best performance on a validation set as the plan update.
+Text compression is also considered for deduplication. ~In the \textbf{updating plan} step, we update the task plan by directly adding the best new solution (text) to the original task plan (text).
+We repeat the learning process until we can not find a new solution to improve the task plan's performance.
+In the test phase, we add the learned task plan into the prompt to guide the LLM. }

-{ We verify the performance of our LP method on reasoning tasks of five different reasoning types: mathematical reasoning, causal reasoning, logical reasoning, symbolic reasoning task, and combinatorial reasoning.
-Our method improves the performance of these tasks significantly.
-For example, our \text{LP} method's average performance of 10 tasks from the AMPS mathematical dataset~\cite{hendrycksmath2021} outperforms the performance directly measured in the zero-shot/few-shot chain of thought setting by 18.3$\%$/7$\%$ respectively (Table~\ref{tab:Khan}).} {Furthermore, the learned program from one LLM, such as the GPT-3.5 Turbo model, can directly guide the inference of another LLM, like GPT-4, improving its performance.
-This means that task knowledge written in natural language programs can transfer not only between humans and LLMs but also directly within LLMs.}
+Experiments on 8 reasoning datasets with five reasoning types: mathematical reasoning, causal reasoning, logical reasoning, symbolic reasoning task, and combinatorial reasoning show that our method improves the LLM's performance of these tasks significantly.
+For example, our method's average performance of 10 tasks from the AMPS mathematical dataset~\cite{hendrycksmath2021} outperforms the performance directly measured in the zero-shot/few-shot chain of thought setting by 18.3$\%$/7$\%$ respectively (Table~\ref{tab:Khan}).
+We also find that our method can improve the zero-shot performance of the newest open-source LLMs (e.g., Vicuna v1.5).
+That verifies our method is a general algorithm for both closed-source and open-source LLMs.
+Furthermore, we find that the learned plan by ChatGPT can directly guide GPT-4 to improve GPT-4's performance.
+This means our learned task plan in natural language can transfer between LLM A and another LLM B.